markcmurphy/devdocs-portal/Customers.md

 The main distinction between the V2 and V3 Customers APIs is the resources handled by either API.

-## V2 vs. V3

-The main distinction between Customers V2 and V3 is you can only manage certain resources using either API.

 Resources that can be managed using the V2 Customers API:
 * Customers
 * Customer Addresses